Blog / After 40 years in security, I'm building the threat intelli…

 A few specifics, because the marketing word doesn't mean much without them.

 Every confidence score is reproducible.
 We publish the formula on the methodology page.
 Six weighted signals, hand-tuned weights, no black boxes.
 If you disagree with how we weight cross-sensor visibility against external corroboration, the math is fully transparent so you can rescore in your own pipeline.
+(How we score, in detail.)

 Every external corroboration carries a source.
 Spamhaus DROP, Tor exit nodes, DShield, CINS Army, BlocklistDE, abuse.ch's Feodo Tracker, our own honeypot sensors.
 Every record on every actor tracks which feed flagged it, when, and how recently.
 We do not enrich silently with paid feeds and pass through opaque scores; everything we use is free or CC0, the same set our customers can themselves verify.
+That is a deliberate constraint.
+If you can't reproduce our work from public sources, we haven't done our job.

 Every campaign carries a stated rationale.
-The cluster page tells you why we grouped these IPs together — geographic dispersion, shared SSH client fingerprint, target overlap, scanner-organization match — not just that we did.
+The cluster page tells you why we grouped these IPs together (geographic dispersion, shared SSH client fingerprint, target overlap, scanner-organization match), not just that we did.
 A defender can read the rationale and decide whether the heuristic matches their threat model.
 That is a different posture than a black-box classifier handing you a verdict.

 What's coming this year